-In Mali, one of the 6 African countries that currently have no law prohibiting FGM, work is being organized in order to produce a preparatory document for the ECOWAS (Economic Community of West African States) Court of Justice and to feed into a lawsuit against the State of Mali.
+In Mali, one of the 6 African countries that currently have no law prohibiting FGM, work is ongoing in order to produce a document for the ECOWAS (Economic Community of West African States) Court of Justice in order to prepare a lawsuit against the State of Mali.

 For more information, we recommend an article from Mali 24 on “Abandoning the practice of FGM: Towards the questioning of Mali before the ECOWAS Court” from which we have taken some excerpts:

-Initiated by the Malian Association for the Monitoring and Orientation of Traditional Practices (AMSOPT) in partnership with other associations involved in the fight against excision, this meeting, which brings together several actors and associations fighting against FGM, touches on a very sensitive issue and always generates a lively debate between two camps, namely the pros and cons of FGM.
+Initiated by the Malian Association for the Monitoring and Orientation of Traditional Practices (AMSOPT) in partnership with other associations involved in the fight against FGM, this meeting, which brings together several actors and organisations combatting FGM, touches on a very sensitive issue and always generates a lively debate between two camps, namely those pro and those against FGM.

 During this meeting participants from Mali and the sub-region discussed several issues related to the abandonment of the practice of FGM/C, namely the presentation of regional and international legal instruments prohibiting FGM. “

-“On Saturday 27 July, AMSOPT, in partnership with Equality Now, organised an exchange workshop in Mali with other Malian partners committed to the abandonment of the practice of FGM.
+“On Saturday 27 July, AMSOPT, in partnership with Equality Now, organised a workshop in Mali with other Malian partners committed to the abandonment of the practice of FGM.

 Our action aims to prepare the case against Mali before the ECOWAS Court of Justice regarding the lack of legislation against FGM/C in Mali.
-More specifically we want to initiate a lawsuit against the State of Mali to push it to legislate against FGM/C. It is important to remember that the fight against FGM/C in Mali started in the 1960s; therefore we have spent more than 50 years informing and sensitizing Malians about the health harms of the practice of FGM/C and also the fact that it affects human rights.
+More specifically we want to initiate a lawsuit against the State of Mali to push it to legislate against FGM/C. It is important to remember that the fight against FGM in Mali started in the 1960s; therefore we have spent more than 50 years informing and raising awareness about the health risks of the practice of FGM/C and also the fact that it affects human rights.
 Despite our great efforts, the national rate of excision is estimated at 91% according to the 5th edition of the Demographic and Health Survey.

-Since advocacy actions with the government and members of parliament do not gather enough support to go ahead with the law, we thought that we should refer the matter to ECOWAS, whose court of justice will put pressure on the government of Mali to legislate against FGM.
-To do this, we had to get together, define strategies, put together our arguments with the testimonies of FGM survivors, and update certain data and information about Mali ( we got together to put together a relevant file with a good chance of success before the ECOWAS parliament).
+Since our advocacy actions with the government and members of parliament do not gather enough support for new legislation, we thought that we should refer the matter to ECOWAS, whose court of justice will put pressure on the government of Mali to legislate against FGM.
+To do this, we had to come together, define strategies, put together our arguments with the testimonies of FGM survivors, and update certain data and information about Mali ( we put together a relevant file with a good chance of success before the ECOWAS parliament).

-For this cause we hired a Malian lawyer who will work with AMSOPT and all the actors involved in the fight against excision to defend our case before the ECOWAS Court of Justice. “
+For this action we hired a Malian lawyer who will work with AMSOPT and all the actors involved in the fight against FGM, in order to defend our case before the ECOWAS Court of Justice. “